OctopusDeploy/blog/blog/2017-06/octopus-release-3-14.md

 ## 'Deploy to IIS' step improvements

 We've updated our ‘Deploy to IIS’ step to add support to control how your web apps and app pools are started after a successful deployment.
-This is available when configuring `Web sites` as well as `Web applications`.
+This is available when configuring `Web Sites` as well as `Web Applications`.
 This is a great addition to one of most popular steps.
+New option for `Web Site`:

 ![Octopus bamboo plugin build tasks](iis-step01.png "width=500")

+New option for `Web Application`:

 ![Octopus bamboo plugin build tasks](iis-step02.png "width=500")